Alex12k/jetbrains-bespin/README.md

 ## Fonts

-Ok, this is a opinionated topic, but for Bespin the best font is definitely *Menlo*.
+Ok, this is an opinionated topic, but for Bespin the best font is definitely *Menlo*.
 Menlo can be downloaded [here](https://github.com/hbin/top-programming-fonts).